garrenbellew/traveltots/ADMIN_TRAINING_MANUAL.md

 - Clear your browser cache and try again
 - Contact your website administrator if still stuck

+### "I Can't Create a Product - No Categories Available"

+- **You need to create categories first!**
+- Go to Products → Categories tab
+- Create at least one category
+- Then go back to Products tab to add your product

 ### "Product Images Won't Upload"

 - Make sure image is less than 5MB